 Both are great-great-grandchildren of Queen Victoria:

 - Queen Elizabeth: Queen Elizabeth was born Princess Elizabeth Alexandra Mary in 1926, the eldest child of then-Prince Albert (later, King George VI), who was the second son of King George V, who was the second son of King Edward VII, who was Queen Victoria’s second child.
-Find out 11 more fascinating facts about Queen Elizabeth.
+Think the royal family tree is interesting?
+You’ll love these 11 other fascinating facts about Queen Elizabeth.

 - Prince Phillip: Prince Philip was born Prince Philip of Denmark and Greece in 1921 to Princess Alice of Battenberg, whose mother was Princess Victoria of Hesse, whose mother was Princess Alice, who was Queen Victoria’s third child.
-Here is why Prince Philip is not the King of England.
+Although he married the Queen of England, Prince Phillip did not become the King— and this is why.

 Having had the same great-great-grandmother (Queen Victoria), Elizabeth (the progeny of Victoria’s son, King Edward VII) and Philip (the progeny of Victoria’s daughter, Princess Alice) are third cousins.
-Check out these 23 rarely seen photos of the royal family.
+Want to see what these third cousins looked like before they were married?
+Don’t miss these 23 rarely seen photos of the royal family.

 Prince Philip and the Queen are also related through King Christian IX of Denmark: